top of page

 Trauma

 Trauma can come in many different forms.
-Trauma may be an isolated experience such as an attack, car accident, health scare, or witnessing violence/death or it may be a prolonged experience like domestic violence, childhood abuse/neglect, or bullying (school, workplace, family).
+Trauma may be an isolated experience such as an attack, car accident, health scare, or witnessing violence/death, or it may be a prolonged experience like domestic violence, childhood abuse/neglect, or bullying (school, workplace, family).
 The list of possible traumatic experiences is endless and trauma is often not recognised as such by clients and sometimes health professionals you may have seen already.

 Trauma can be experienced by adults and children, and unless worked through, can lead to depression, anxiety, addiction, poor relationships, failure to reach one's potential professionally, not feeling safe, hypervigilance, medical conditions, suicidality and much more.